 - Now place the object to be molded into the frame so that the side to be molded is facing upwards.
 In order to keep the object in place when pouring the silicone mass, it should be fixed to the base plate with double-sided adhesive tape or with some hot glue.
 As soon as the object can no longer slip, the next step is to stir the silicone mass.

 Mix the Silicone Mass

 - Instead of mixing a large amount, it is better to mix several smaller portions.
-The latter are much easier to mix together without any annoying clumping.
-In addition, due to the toughness of this material, stirring large quantities of silicone quickly requires a considerable amount of force.
-It is therefore better to save yourself unnecessary effort and simply provide several containers for mixing the divided silicone quantities.
+The latter is much easier to mix together without any annoying clumping.
+In addition, due to the toughness of this material, stirring large quantities of silicone quickly requires a considerable amount of effort.
+It is therefore better to save yourself the unnecessary effort and simply provide several containers for mixing the divided silicone quantities.

 - When you have finished mixing a partial quantity in a cup, you should gently tap the bottom of the cup a few times against a table top or similar hard surface.
 In this way you can release air bubbles and help them to rise to the surface of the mixture.
 To give this process the necessary time, you should wait a few minutes before filling the silicone into your prepared frame.

 - If you have built your frame for silicone casting from wood, you should first apply a little oil or spray it with a professional release agent.
 Please note the manufacturer’s instructions for your silicone, because not all types of oil are suitable for silicone and can be used as a release agent.
 There are also oil types which can attack the surface of silicone.